Leaving the Scene of an Accident in AZ

-It says that upon an accident occurring, both parties must:
+It says that upon an accident occurs, both parties must:

 - Immediately stop at the scene of the accident (or immediately return to the scene)

-- Remain at the scene until information is exchanged
+- Remain at the scene until the information is exchanged

 - Stop in a way that does not interfere or obstruct traffic more than is necessary